accateo/camera_stream_python/README.md

 You can change the camera source editing the "camera.py" file at line:

 `video_source = 0`

+When you click on "Take snapshot", a snapshot is saved on a USB drive.

 This code uses also some script to make the gui more beautiful...
 (Bootstrap, Jquery and some css)